VrushankBardolia/VrushankBardolia/README.md

 # Hi there 👋

-This is Vrushank Bardolia, 20 Years old boy
+This is Vrushank Bardolia

 ### About Me

-- 📖 Education : BCA (Currently in 3rd Year)
+- 👨‍🎓 Student
-- 🤩 Hobbies : Flutter, UI/UX Designing
+- 🎨 UI/UX designer
+- 📱 Flutter developer

 <h2 align="left">Techs</h2>